 Well, that’s exactly what we’ve done here at Live Better With.
 Over the years, we’ve curated a great selection of hats, turbans and headscarves and we’re always on the lookout for new excellent headwear options.

 We receive tonnes of feedback and suggestions from customers every day about styles they love, fabrics that feel best on sensitive skin and the most affordable prices.
-Taking that all into consideration, we’re excited to announce that we have designed and created our very own luxurious and feminine headwear range influenced entirely by our community.
+Taking that all into consideration, we’re excited to announce that we have designed and created our very own luxurious and feminine headwear range inspired entirely by our cancer community.

 Meet HeadWrappers – a charity giving free support, advice and gorgeous headscarves to anyone experiencing hair loss as part of cancer treatment.

 Often the aftercare for people who lose their hair during chemotherapy or other cancer treatments can be quite basic.
 You might get a wig or a hat, but most people are unfamiliar with how to style this new headwear so that it feels flattering and comfortable.
 HeadWrappers aim to change that, by sharing their knowledge of scarves, hats and hairpieces as an alternative to standard wigs.